 When it comes to producing new spirts and liqueurs, the garden and everything that is grown here, is Philip's botanical playground.
 Take Moore's Gin - we use Angelica from our garden and for Distillery Botanica Gin, we use rose, chamomile, sage and Murraya Flowers.
 To give our Lemon Myrtle Liqueur its distinctive citrus touch we use the leaves from our Lemon Myrtle trees.

 We also grow and produce Mandarins, Lemon Grass, Kaffir Lime and Curry Leafs, Ginger, Turmeric and Galangal Root just to name a few.

-To extract the essence and aromas for Distillery Botanica Gin, Philip uses a one-thousand-year-old technique known as 'enfleurage', whereby flowers or botanicals are laid out onto a layer of solidified coconut oil.
+To extract the essence and aromas for our garden grown Distillery Botanica Gin, Philip uses a one-thousand-year-old technique known as 'enfleurage', whereby flowers or botanicals are laid out onto a layer of solidified coconut oil.
 Over a few days, the fragrance is diffused into the oil, releasing their perfumes in their purest possible form.

 We think that our gardens are just too beautiful not to be shared, and quietly, we love a good celebration.
 If you are interested in hosting your wedding ceremony at Distillery Botanica, then feel free to drop us a line here.